 Read also the User’s Manual that can be downloaded here.

 Blended – learning Training Course for Mutual Aid Groups’ Facilitators

 A variety of volunteers and professionals mobilise their competences to serve the aims of mutual aid groups for informal carers, but sometimes they lack information on available methodologies.
 Furthermore, the implementation and delivery of a web-based mutual aid group might require complementary competences.

 The main purpose of this output is to develop facilitators’ competences.
 We expect this training to be of added value for volunteers and professionals, who often have to juggle a multiplicity of commitments and don’t have the time to attend a face-to-face training.
 Indeed, blended learning allows to reduce the amount of face-to-face sessions and provides greater autonomy to learners, maximising their learning achievements.

 The training course will use the methodology of ‘object-based learning’, thus allowing external stakeholders to use some of the learning materials in their own training courses, whether focusing on mutual aid groups for dementia caregivers or on other relevant topics.

 The learning materials consist of presentations (multimedia, power-point, videos), worksheets, exercises, games or group activities.
 Each learning material includes not only the activity itself but also tips for trainers.
-Besides that, sessions plans will be drafted, providing information and guidelines on how the tasks can be implemented in each training session.
+Besides that, sessions plans are provided, providing information and guidelines on how the tasks can be implemented in each training session.

-Most of the learning materials will be available online in all the project languages (English, French, Portuguese, Romanian, Spanish) at the end of the project (July 2020).
+After the testing phase, most of the learning materials will be available online in all the project languages (English, Italian, Portuguese, Romanian, Spanish) at the end of the project (July 2020).